Complaint Policy and Procedure

 When resolution is not reached or not practical though informal inquiry, a formal complaint may be filed.
 A formal complaint is required in writing, is signed by the individual and is submitted to the provost of the respective campus.
 The provost will forward the complaint to the appropriate College representative for resolution.
 The representative areas include:

-- The vice president of academic affairs and department deans/director: Complaints that concern faculty, instruction, grades and academic processes.
+- The vice president for learning and student success and department deans/director: Complaints that concern faculty, instruction, grades and academic processes.

-- The vice president of student services: Behavior/misconduct reports and complaints regarding student services department policies or processes and learning and writing centers, testing centers, library, disability services or student activities.
+- The dean of student development: Behavior/misconduct reports and complaints regarding student services department policies or processes and learning and writing centers, testing centers, library, disability services or student activities.

 - Executive director of human resources: Complaints related to civil rights, discrimination, sexual violence, harassment and formal grievances from bargaining unit members.

-- Campus provosts: Complaints related to facility and auxiliary services including bookstore, cafeteria, Child Development Center and maintenance/custodial concerns.
+- The vice president of operations: Complaints related to facility and auxiliary services including bookstore, cafeteria, Child Development Center and maintenance/custodial concerns.

 A meeting will be arranged with the individual and, if necessary, the charged party according to the NICC policy to the related charge.